dragome/dragome-sdk/README.md

 * Fast GUI development using components, builders and two-way databinding, using similar AngularJs concepts.
 * Debug mode for debugging in your favorite Java IDE.
 * No IDE plugins or browser plugins required.
-* Java 8 ready!
+* Java 8 ready.
 Build your pages using lambda expressions, default methods, streams
 * You can use [Dynamic Proxies][2] and [Java Reflection API][3]
 * Get rid of callbacks hell: Make async calls with no callbacks!
 How?
 See [Callback Evictor][4] Tool!
 * Use continuation in your development: you can pause your resulting js program and continue it whenever you need.